WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Its 40•2024•4597 And I Am Losing My Mind But Im Back; Your Girl Is Back; I Am Typing Real Huamn Words- That One Doesnt Count; Go To Hell

-Im In 3AB002 And It Is Killing [[Explicitly Showcased/Me/Me\|Me]]; Im Actually Dying!
+Im In 3AB002 And It Is Killing [[Branches/Me\|Me]]; Im Actually Dying!
 This Lecture Is So Slow And I Know All Of It And The Lecturer Said That This Isnt Important Because He Knows The Test And We've Already Covered The Part Of This Subject Thatll Be On TheTest So do weNeed To Be Here?
 That Wasnt rethorical; No Is The Answer

 43•2024• Maybe Fixed The [[Explicitly Showcased/Home Page I Guess/Home Page\|Website]]